MoatazHellal/Thorpeus/README.md

 ## Gameplay Preview

 I found this archived record .Examine it.
 It may provide insight into the plan

+## How To Get Started
+1- **Clone the repository** : Start by cloning the game files to your local machine.
+To play the game you need to clone the "Game" folder.
+If your purpose is the project files, you can clone the "Project" folder instead.<br>
+2- **Launch the executable** : Double click on the .exe file and that's it.
+That was easy... almost disappointingly so.

+## Contribution
+I would appreciate your insights on the core systems.
+Please share what moments brought you joy, what aspects left you puzzled, and any innovative ideas you may have.
+Feel free to reach out directly at marcoviciidefururu@gmail.com, and together, we can

 ### Message From the Creators